stenslae/stenslae/README.md

 - 👋 Hi, I’m @stenslae.
-Welcome to my ~freaky~ github!
+Welcome to my ~poorly done~ incredible github!
 - 👀 I’m interested in art, gaming, yoga, crossfit, and learning!
 - 🌱 I’m currently getting my bachelors in Electrical Engineering with a minor in CS.
 - 💞️ I’m looking to collaborate on nothing because I don't know how to code! :D